4 strategies for communicating successfully with an aging parent.

 Is talking about the needs of our aging parents uncomfortable?
 You bet it is.
 Topics such as money, health status, end-of-life care and driving are often emotional land-mines for both parent and child.
 How do we deal with this distress?
 Instead of acting like adults, we revert to childish techniques: we walk on eggshells, beat around the bush, or avoid uncomfortable topics altogether.
 For our parents, these subjects stir up fears of losing autonomy and control.
 For us, these topics ignite our own sense of vulnerability and sadness.

 What's the result?
 Many baby boomers, accustomed to their to-do lists and action items, treat the conversation as a fait accompli: "Mom, I'm concerned that you're not safe at home.
 So I've researched assisted living and I think it's best for you."
 Does this work?
 Nope.
 This approach is often met with denial and resistance.

 So what did Clara do?

-Here are 4 ways we can communicate better and ensure that our loved ones get the best care possible:???
+Here are four ways we can communicate better and ensure that our loved ones get the best care possible:

-2.????????????
-Research options ahead of time.
 Pave the road before you begin your journey.
-Learn about community resources - local area councils on aging, senior centers, and home care agencies.
-Research different types, costs and availability of care - be informed about what choices are most realistic for your parents' needs.
+Learn about community resources -- local area councils on aging, senior centers and home care agencies.
+Research different types, costs and availability of care -- be informed about what choices are most realistic for your parents' needs.
 (See what senior care costs in your area.)

 As you experience both the challenges and rewards of caregiving, remember that your parents remain your parents.
 Even as they grow more infirmed and dependent with age, remember their role as your initial caregivers.
 Ongoing communication -- before a crisis ensues -- is one of the most important strategies.
 With these thoughts in mind, it's easier to respect and honor your parents' wishes and continue to support them, even as they face the fragility of old age.